-Samosas are a plural noun.
+Samosas (pronounced “suh-moh-suhz”; rhymes with mimosas) are a plural noun.
 They means a Indian snack or appetizer food.
 Samosas are a fried phyllo-dough wrapped turnovers stuffed with spices, and meat or vegetables.

-Samoas are a plural proper noun.
-It means a vanilla cookie topped with caramel and toasted coconut flakes, then drizzled in dark chocolate stripes.
+Samoas (pronounced “suh-moh-uhz”; rhymes with boas, moas, Noahs) are a plural proper noun.
+It’s a type of Girl Scout cookies.
+To make a samoa, a flat ring-shaped vanilla cookie is topped with caramel and toasted coconut flakes.
+Once this layer is dry, it’s drizzled in dark chocolate stripes.
 The opposite side, the bottom, is dipped in dark chocolate.
 Samoas are baked by Little Brownie Bakers and sold by US Girl Scouts for fundraising in colder months.
 [TRIVIA: Little Brownie Bakers is one of two GS cookie bakers, the other is ABC.
 The baker determines the cookie’s name.
 ABC bakes Caramel DeLites, their version of the Samoa.]

 The following story uses both words correctly: